hawkoin/HawKoin-Ionic/README.md

 2. Transaction's display refreshes and accounts for incoming transactions

 ## How to run Tests
+"npm test" and will give you running list of tests and the result of those tests

 # Authors
 Year 1: Matt Addessi, Tim LaRowe, and Aaron Rotem